bunburya/bptt/README.md

 # `ptt`

 `ptt` (**P**ublic **T**ransport in the **T**erminal) is a simple command line application that displays information about various public transport services.
+Currently the focus is on London / the UK, and the main suppored services are Transport for London (TfL) and National Rail.

 It is divided into commands and sub-commands.
 The currently supported top-level commands are: